samlee1097/Samric.io/README.md

 **MVP:**
 User will be able to:
-* Sign up by via username & password
+* Join a specific room with username & room ID
-* Login if the user already has an account
-* Change a user’s avatar
+* Customize avatar before joining
-* Sign out of their account
-* See a “my profile” page with details/graphs from the inputs of all the logs created
-* Create a log for an activity/weight with notes
+* Draw on a canvas with different tools/colors
-* Delete their own posts once logged on
-* Log the level of happiness and health ranking so users can see a calendar/graph with the info
+* Share canvas with others through the chat
+* Share live text and messages with others in the room

 **Stretch goals:**
-* See a list of all the achievements a player completed on their profile page
-* Have a player level system where each achievement is linked to a certain amount of experience
+* Have a game where users guess a word to get points
-* Follow other users to see their logs displayed on their home
+* Allow users to automatically join public rooms without a room code